 For example, someone who is experiencing chronic stress in addition to an exposure issue such as mercury or mold may benefit from glutathione more so than someone who has multiple viral infections and poor bone health.
-In that case, Vitamin D might be the front runner for this individual.
-One of the main reasons is that microbes can slow down immune reactivity by dysregulating the VDR receptor (Vitamin D receptor), ultimately to increase the host’s chance of survival.
+In that case, Vitamin D might be the front-runner for this individual.
+One of the main reasons is that microbes can slow down immune reactivity by dysregulating the VDR receptor (Vitamin D receptor), ultimately increasing the host’s chance of survival.

 Take-Home Message on Supplements to Reduce Inflammation in the Body

 In summary, when combined with an anti-inflammatory diet, proper vitamin and mineral supplementation using natural anti inflammatory supplements can be a true game-changer.
 But, instead of going and buying every single supplement mentioned in this article, we encourage you to connect with a functional dietitian to help you map out the best approach for your unique goals and health history.
 For those who’re seriously committed to reaching their optimal health, we offer a free 15-minute phone call to map out a strategy for working together.